webandras/decimus-wp-starter/README.md

 Or use PhpMyAdmin for a small database.

+*Note: `bin/mysql-import` is not working.*

-## PHP 8.0, 8.1
+## PHP 8.0/8.1

-There are deprecation and other warnings!
+There are deprecation and other warnings which will be eventually fixed in future WordPress and Bedrock releases...

 ## Change table prefixes